Bonnyrigg

 Bonnyrigg has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects that may affect this region.
+AreaSearch has identified 19 projects likely to affect the area.
 Notable projects include Canvas at Bonnyrigg, Bonnyrigg Estate Renewal - Humphries Precinct (Canvas), Bonnyrigg Town Hub Precinct (Stages 12-13), and Mounties Mount Pritchard Upgrade.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.